Life Insurance after a Cerebral Embolism.

 As for those…

-Who may have only suffered from a single Cerebral Embolism and aren’t currently suffering from any kind of “significant” complications from this single attack, it’s quite possible that you may be able to qualify for a traditional life insurance policy, however it’s safe to say that you probably won’t be able to qualify for a Standard or Better rate.
+Who may have only suffered from a single Cerebral Embolism and aren’t currently suffering from any “significant” complications from this single attack, you may be able to qualify for a traditional life insurance policy, however, it’s safe to say that you probably won’t be able to qualify for a Standard or Better rate.